 The inside of hoof is hollowed out, which makes it simple to stuff a little of peanut butter or another soft delicacy within.
 This is another one of the cool things about hooves.
 Cow hooves have a pungent odor and may be highly irritating to the nasal passages.
 This is one of the drawbacks of using cow hooves.
 It’s possible that they don’t smell all that horrible at the shop, but after they are slobbered on and chewed on, their true odor will emerge.
 If you’re going to chew them outdoors, in my opinion that’s the best use for them.

 Pig and Cow Ears

-Pig’s ears are also pretty high in fat so don’t feed too many of them or too often.
+Pig’s ears are also rather heavy in fat, so you shouldn’t feed your pet an excessive amount of them or provide them too often.

 Chew with Care

 It is in your best interest to keep an eye on your pet when they are enjoying any of these treats, even though they are all fantastic long-lasting chews for dogs.
 It’s the same reason you wouldn’t give a child an unattended lollypop to a young child.
 You would want to make sure that the kid is safe and doesn’t put themselves in danger by attempting to eat that mouthwatering piece of candy.
 In a similar vein, you need to keep a close check on your dog while they are enjoying their delectable chew treat so that you can make sure they remain out of harm’s way.